datalayer/jupyter-ai-agents/README.md

 We put here a quick example for a Out-Kernel Stateless Agent via CLI helping your JupyterLab session.

-Start JupyterLab, setting a `port` and a `token` to be reused by the agent, and create a notebook `test.ipynb`.
+Start JupyterLab, setting a `port` and a `token` to be reused by the agent, and create a notebook `notebook.ipynb`.

 ```bash
 # make jupyterlab